mwpowellhtx/cplusplusquestions/README.md

   * Second, the scope of the response we are interested in: we want the first N largest numbers.

+* I also challenged myself to simplify the issue through a class implementation, as well as leverage the use of asynchronous futures.
+With more advanced language features, things like future chaining can be possible, instead of nesting, which makes it that much easier to deal with and maintain on a consistent basis.

 From there we simply use "standard" language features such as [std::cout](http://www.cplusplus.com/reference/iostream/cout/) to report the response.

 ## Question 3 Proposal